Kumeyaay: Pre-European contact

 Evidence of the settlement in what is today considered Kumeyaay territory may go back twelve millennia.
 Circa 7000 B.C. marked the emergence of two cultural traditions: the California Coast and Valley tradition and the Desert tradition.
 The Kumeyaay had land along the Pacific Ocean from present Oceanside, California, in the north to south of Ensenada, Mexico, and extending east to the Colorado River.
 The Cuyamaca complex, a late Holocene complex in San Diego County is related to the Kumeyaay peoples.
-The Kumeyaay tribe also used to inhabit what is now a popular state park, known as Torrey Pines State Natural Reserve.

 One view holds that historic 'Iipai-Tiipai emerged around one millennium ago, though a "proto-'Iipai-Tiipai culture" had been established by about 5000 B.C.
-Katherine Luomola suggests that the "nucleus of later Tipai-Ipai groups" came together around A.D.
+Another view suggests that the "nucleus of later Tipai-Ipai groups" came together around A.D.
 1000.
 The Kumeyaay themselves traditionally hold that they have lived in San Diego since 10,000 B.C.
 At the time of European contact, Kumeyaay comprised several autonomous bands with thirty patrilineal clans.